noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

  Jojo and Imaginary-Hitler both believe that Jews are disgusting and deadly creatures, however when Jojo finds himself face to face with Elsa, a Jewish girl his mother provided with refuge in her home, his only option is to befriend her, lest he face prosecution for harboring her.

 *   **How does its medium (film) shape the emotional impact or message?**
 'Jojo Rabbit' would undoubtedly impact audiences far less if it were a novel.
-Seeing Hitler's fly through a second story window, hearing the gunfire as Captain K and the other soldiers are executed, or feeling the tension in the air as the Gestapo search Jojo's house are all immersive and dynamic scenes that, for certain, would not be as substantial *on paper*.
+Seeing Hitler fly through a second story window, hearing the gunfire as Captain K and the other soldiers are executed, or feeling the tension in the air as the Gestapo search Jojo's house are all immersive and dynamic scenes that, for certain, would not be as substantial *on paper*.
+This helps viewers engage and relate with the characters on a deeper level

 **INSERT IMAGE OF HITLER FLYING THROUGH WINDOW (with source hopefully)**
 ![[Pasted image 20250211170026.png]]

  The bright and modern interior of Jojo's house as well as the colourful streets contrast greatly with the cold and monotone war scenes at the end.
 Many 'bright' or lively scenes also contrast with the final war scenes.

  This impacts viewers more subtly but nonetheless strongly than text based mediums.

 *   **Compare/contrast it with the novel: Does it challenge, reinforce, or expand the discussion on sacrifice?**